-Subject for review Dir Indicate whether review was undertaken by Director/Committee of the Board/Any other Committee Frequency (Annually/ Half yearly/ Quarterly/ Any other - please specify) P1 P2 Р3 P4 P5 P6 P7 P8 P9 P1 P2 Р3 P4 P5 P6 P7 P8 P9 Performance against above policies and follow up action eacl Performance evaluation is done quarterly in each financial years against the set goals and Quarterly objectives.
-Compliance with statutory requirements of relevance to the principles, and, rectification of any non-compliances Reg Con for d Limi There was a minor non-compliance under Regulation 33 of SEBI LODR Regulations, the Company was imposed a fine of Rs.
-59,000/-for delayed submission of Consolidated Limited Review Report during the Quarter ended June 30, 2023. -
+Subject for review Dir Indicate whether review was undertaken by Director / Committee of the Board/Any other Committee Frequency (Annually/ Half yearly/ Quarterly/ Any other - please specify) P1 P2 P3 P4 P5 P6 P7 P8 P9 P1 P2 P3 P4 P5 P6 P7 P8 P9 Performance against above policies and follow up action Performance evaluation is done quarterly inQuarterlyeach financial years against the set goals andQuarterlyobjectives.Quarterly Compliance with statutory requirements of relevance to the principles, and, rectification of any non- compliances There was a minor non-compliance under Regulation 33 of SEBI LODR Regulations, the Company was imposed a fine of Rs.
+59,000/- for delayed submission of Consolidated Limited Review Report during the Quarter ended June 30, 2023.